shogundevel/shark/README.md

 ## Next Steps

 Now you know basically everything needed to make full use of shark.
-If you need further help or want to start contributing, file an issue here on GH with your questions or suggestions.
+If you need further help or want to start contributing, file an issue here on github with your questions or suggestions.

 Cheers, <br>
 \- ShogunDevel